 We understand that navigating the world of insurance can be complicated.
 That’s why at BrokerLink, we’re here to act as your trusted insurance guide and to help you understand and feel confident in your coverage.

-1. Broker: As your personal insurance expert, an insurance broker works for you.
+Broker: As your personal insurance expert, an insurance broker works for you.
 Using their extensive background knowledge and experience, they can help you determine your insurance needs, examine any risk and shop around for the best coverage and price.
-To learn more about the benefits of an insurance broker click here.
+Learn more about the benefits of an insurance broker.

 Did you know that at BrokerLink, we offer a free policy review for customers and prospective customers at any time?
 If you want to review your policy or have questions about your insurance coverage, our brokers can help guide you through the insurance process and ensure you have the coverage you need to protect the things you love.